-There is quite a lot going on inside these little signal up scalers.
+There is quite a lot going on inside these little RCA to HDMI signal-up scalers.
 The solder joints are solid and neat.
 The power circuit is separated well away from the signal logic chip to avoid interference.

-The HDMI port is a solid fit not like some cheaper connections that fall out as soon as you plug them in.
+The HDMI port is a solid fit not unlike some cheaper connections that fall out as soon as you plug them in.

 I like that you can separate 720p and 1080p signals for the best experience with a solid switch.